Which states experience the most tornadoes?

 Massachusetts - 2

 Ready to shop home insurance?

-Bear in mind that, depending on your state and insurance company, you may have to pay a separate deductible on losses caused by wind and hail.
+Bear in mind that, depending on your state and insurance company, you may have to pay a separate deductible on losses caused by wind and hail damage thanks to your separate windstorm insurance policy.
 Known as a wind/hail deductible, it’s typically listed as a percentage of your home’s coverage limit, not a fixed dollar amount.
 In other words, if your wind/hail deductible is 5% and your home is insured for $250,000, you would have to pay $12,500 (250,000 x 0.05) before you’d be reimbursed for a wind and hail-related loss.